mlarionov/machine_learning_POC/README.md

 # Welcome to my personal machine learning projects
 The repository for various machine learning projects, all of them in the POC phase.
-For some of them I may write an open source library, but it sill be in a different repo
+For some of them I may write an open source library, but it will be in a different repo

 The projects completed so far are:
 * Agile Estimation